EuniceMadya/CET_opt/ResultProcessor/README.md

 First line would be the total node num for the graph.

+Second line would be the smallest anchor number for the graph.

-Second line would be the largest anchor number for the graph.
+Third line would be the largest anchor number for the graph.

 For DFS, BFS M_CET and T_CET, the format would just be: